Fall 2014 Enrollment

-One of the smallest schools in the NCAA Division I, yet it is is well known for its excellence in the field of competition, always among the top finishers in the Northeast Conference's Commissioner's Cup Standings and recognized annually with All-American Selections.
+One of the smallest schools in the NCAA Division I, yet well-known for its excellence in the field of competition.
+The University is consistently among the top finishers in the Northeast Conference's Commissioner's Cup Standings and recognized annually with All-American Selections.

 The University’s Greek Life community stands as the oldest Greek system at any Catholic college in the U.S.

 Saint Francis University’s student-athletes and its Greek members are routinely recognized as top academic achievers both internally and as compared to their peers at other institutions.

 Named as one of Money Magazine's BEST Colleges for the money and ranked by both the Wall Street Journal and U.S. News & World Report's in their “Best Colleges” surveys.

 Saint Francis University has a strong commitment to transformational experiences for students.
 Embedded in the strategic plan of the institution is a firm commitment to ensuring high impact, transformational experiences as a means for students to deepen their educational career.
 Saint Francis University aims to have all students complete and document a minimum number of experiences via a co-curricular transcript.
 The six areas of emphasis that Saint Francis University identifies as transformational experiences include internships, research, study abroad, leadership, community service, and campus ministry.
 Strategic investments have been made by the institution in an effort to diversify learning opportunities, enhance marketability of student,s and provide mechanisms for self-discovery.
 More information may be found at www.francis.edu/list/.